pip-services/pip-services-docs/content/en/net/sqlserver/persistence/sqlserver_persistence.md

 ### Instance methods

 #### AutoCreateObject
-Adds a statement to schema definition.
-This is a deprecated method.
-Use ensureSchema instead.
+Adds an index definition to be created on opening.
 - This is a deprecated method.
 Use **EnsureSchema** instead.

 > `protected` void AutoCreateObject(string schemaStatement)

-- **schemaStatement**: string - statement to be added to the schema
+- **schemaStatement**: string - DML statement to autocreate database object

 #### ClearAsync
-Clears a component's state.
+Clears component state.

 > `public virtual` Task ClearAsync(string correlationId)

-- **correlationId**: string - (optional) transaction id used to trace execution through the call chain.
+- **correlationId**: string- the object to convert from the public partial format.

 #### ClearSchema
 Clears all auto-created objects